CounterpartyXCP/Documentation/docs/advanced/specifications/taproot-envelope.md

 These 3 transactions accept a new parameter `mime_type`.
 By default, this parameter is equal to `text/plain`.
 If the MIME type designates a binary file (for example, a PNG image), the content of `description` or `text` must be in hexadecimal format.

-It is possible to prevent the automatic use of the format compatible with Ordinals by using the parameter `inscription=false`.
+To use the format compatible with Ordinals, you need to pass the parameter `inscription=true`.

 ## Signature